Magic: The Gathering: Pro Tour and Pro Club (2005-2019)

-The Magic Pro League and the Player's Tour (2019-2022)
+Magic Pro League and the Player's Tour (2019-2022)

 Starting with a partial season in 2019, the new organized play structure for Magic: The Gathering split into digital and tabletop play with separate Mythic Championships for Magic: The Gathering Arena and tabletop play.
 The Magic Pro League (MPL) included the top 32 players from the previous season, although two players turned down their spots.
-The players were notably given a $75,000/year salary and the opportunity to win much more money in exclusive, tournaments.
+The players were notably given a $75,000/year salary and the opportunity to win much more money in exclusive tournaments.
 The new system consisted of several interconnected circuits: The Player's Tour, The Magic Pro League, Challengers/Rivals, Tabletop Mythic Championships, and Arena Mythic Championships.
 The new organized play system did maintain the yearly World Championship, but it was made a more exclusive 16 player tournament.
 In order to compete in the World Championship in this structure you must have placed top four in MPL, placed top four in the Challengers/Rivals League, won one of the seven tabletop or arena Mythic Championships, or won of the previous year's World Championship.

 While the Mythic Championships and Magic Pro League catered to the highest level of competitive play, the Player's Tour system was meant to give a path for average players to go from their local game store to the World Championship.
 There were three regional Player's Tours for Europe, Asia-Pacific, and the Americas.
-There were several ways to qualify for a reginal Player's Tour, including local store events, accumulating points at Gran Prix/MagicFests, and winning on Magic: The Gathering Online.
+There were several ways to qualify for a regional Player's Tour, including local store events, accumulating points at Gran Prix/MagicFests, and winning on Magic: The Gathering Online.

 In 2021, it was announced that the competitive play system would undergo another shift.
-Wizards of the Coast stressed a return to in-person play and the disbandment of The Magic Pro League after the 2021-2022 season.
+Wizards of the Coast stressed a return to in-person play and the disbandment of The Magic Pro League after the 2021–2022 season.
 According to several players from the MPL, the messaging they received was that competitive Magic would no longer be supported as a full-time, high-paid esports profession.

-The Return of The Pro Tour
+Return of The Pro Tour

 After announcing that The Magic Pro League would no longer be supported, Wizards of the Coast announced a return to the branding of The Pro Tour.
 With a simplified structure, the new Pro Tour system kept some of the original aspects from the system introduced in 2005, like a point system and the World Championship tournament each year.
-The new system starts players at Regional Championship qualifiers, which are exclusively held by local game shops.
+The new system starts players at Regional Championship qualifiers.
 Winners of local qualifiers advance to Regional Championships which would be comparable to a Grand Prix in the previous systems.
 If a player performs well enough at their Regional Championship, they can qualify for a Pro Tour tournament.
 Players who earned 10 wins in the previous pro tour or have enough Adjusted Match Win (AMW) points from the previous season also earn a Pro Tour Qualification.
 The World Championship under the new system will have around 128 players who will compete for a $1,000,000 prize pool.